Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Introduction

 \para{Notable aspects of the proof} Basic algebraic topology implies that $\Z/d\Z$ cyclic covers of $X$ branched over $\cB$ are classified by the cohomology group $H^1(X \setminus \cB; \Z/d\Z)$.
 Theorem \ref{mainthm:comps} is therefore equivalent to understanding the set of orbits of the monodromy group of $\cH$ on $H^1(X \setminus \cB; \Z/d\Z)$.

 The mapping class group-valued monodromy of a non-hyperelliptic stratum-component in genus $g \ge 5$ was studied by the second and fourth-named authors in a sequence of papers \cite{C_strata1,strata2,strata3}.
 In the companion paper \cite{CalderonSalterRelHomRepsFramedMCG}, the monodromy action on $H^1(X \setminus \cB; \Z/d\Z)$ was determined, again for $g \ge 5$.
 In spite of this progress, the results of the present paper require substantial new developments.
-A first issue is that the results of \cite{C_strata1,strata2,strata3,CalderonSalterRelHomRepsFramedMCG} require $g \ge 5$, but there are non-hyperelliptic components in genus three and four to be studied as well.
+The first issue is that the results of \cite{C_strata1,strata2,strata3,CalderonSalterRelHomRepsFramedMCG} require $g \ge 5$, but there are non-hyperelliptic components in genus three and four to be studied as well.
 To that end, in \Cref{theorem:homologicalmonodromy} we give a new proof of the monodromy calculation of \cite{CalderonSalterRelHomRepsFramedMCG} valid for all non-hyperelliptic stratum components in $g \ge 3$.

 The second and more substantial issue is that even knowing the monodromy action on $H^1(X\setminus \cB; \Z/d\Z)$, it remains to understand the set and size of orbits.
+In \cite{MageeRuhrSaddConnsModq}, it was proven that for most $d$, the number of cylinders in a given mod $d$ homology class grows quadratically.
+Computing the actual growth rate for all $d$ requires finer information.
 This turns out to be a subtle problem with some surprising features, e.g., the presence of ``split'' orbits: in certain numerical regimes, certain branched covers which are equivalent under the action of the full mapping class group are not monodromy-equivalent; ultimately this is explained by the presence of {\em framings} on the translation surfaces.
+Finding the cardinalities is much easier in the non-split case, and such an analysis was already carried out in \cite[Lemmas~2.6-2.8]{MageeRuhrSaddConnsModq}.

-This is in one sense similar to Kontsevich--Zorich's classification \cite{KontsevichZorichConnComps} of connected components of strata, where certain strata are split into path components according to the Arf invariant of the framing, but in our case, {\em every} non-hyperelliptic stratum has exactly one split orbit (\Cref{prop:2splitorbits}).
+The existence of split orbits is in one sense similar to Kontsevich--Zorich's classification \cite{KontsevichZorichConnComps} of connected components of strata, where certain strata are split into path components according to the Arf invariant of the framing, but in our case, {\em every} non-hyperelliptic stratum has exactly one split orbit (\Cref{prop:2splitorbits}).
 In the non-hyperelliptic regime, a single mapping class group orbit of branched covers can split into two monodromy orbits, classified by the ``$\psi$ invariant'' defined in Section \ref{section:psi}.
 In the hyperelliptic setting, split orbits are governed by the ``$b$-invariant'' of Section \ref{section:splithyp}.

 This work of determining monodromy groups, classifying orbits, computing their cardinalities, and computing a second associated numerical invariant (see \Cref{FixedHomClassSection}) occupies a large part of the paper, spanning Sections \ref{section:wnf}--\ref{section:splithyp} as well as the two short appendices.
 This Part~\ref{OrbitCard:Part} of the paper can be largely read independently from the calculation of Siegel-Veech constants carried out in Part~\ref{SiegelVeech:Part}.
 The reader only interested in Part~\ref{SiegelVeech:Part} can safely take the formulas in Part~\ref{OrbitCard:Part} as black boxes.